Just when you thought you’d reached the end of the year relatively unscathed, there’s one last professional hurdle to clear: the work Christmas party.

 Concerned your dire outfit might kill your career post-Christmas party?
 Here’s how to nail your work Christmas party style (whatever the dress code) this festive season, and still march to the beat of your own style drum.
 Ra-pa-pa-pum.

 If you’re the corporate honcho whose Christmas party is more Casino Royale than casual drinks, go the tuxedo.
 The jacket should be wool, with no vents and boast satin or grosgrain lapels.
 For a festive twist, why not consider the double-breasted cut, which is equally acceptable as single-breast, but done less, so you’re sure to impress.
-As for underneath?
+Try green or burgundy as a jacket colour to add more flair.

-“Team the tuxedo with a bib front white shirt, and quality dress shoes,” say Poulakis.
+“Team the tuxedo with a bib front white shirt, and quality dress shoes,” says Poulakis.
 Think an Oxford cap-toe in black or a dark slipper if you’re more a fashion man.

 Don’t miss on the bow tie, making sure it’s black (obvs), and is a manual tie up — never clip on.
 “And match the bow tie to your lapels.”